18 September 2020 - Updated with new Yakult LIGHT formula.

 These supplements are very effective at fighting acute diarrhea from most food-borne infections.
 A fistful of probiotic capsules taken every hour will usually quickly supplant the pathogens and end diarrhea.

 However, against more severe bowel diseases caused by chronic infections and featuring damaged intestinal mucosa, these species are usually not helpful.
 One issue is that they provide only a tiny part of a healthful adult microbiome.

-After communication with Yakult Australia, they pointed out that the study listed (Leber 2012) on the SuppVersity website was not conclusive evidence that the strain of bacteria used in Yakults products were ineffective.
-They also claimed that their strain was well researched and proven to improve health conditions.
+After communication with Yakult Australia, they pointed out that the study listed (Leber 2012) on the SuppVersity website was not conclusive evidence that the strain of bacteria (used in Yakult's products) was ineffective.
+They also claimed that their strain was well-researched and proven to improve health conditions.

 The Leber study in question concluded:

 Gut permeability of MetS patients was increased significantly compared with healthy controls.
 L. casei Shirota administration in the MetS patients did not have any influence on any parameter tested possibly due to too-short study duration or underdosing of L. casei Shirota.